Naked eye: In geodesy and navigation

-In a similar manner star occultations by the moon can be observed.
+In a similar manner star occultations by the Moon can be observed.
 By using a digital clock an accuracy of 0.2 second is possible.
-This represents only 200 meters at the moon's distance of 385,000 km.
+This represents only 200 meters at the Moon's distance of 385,000 km.

 Small objects and maps

 Observing a nearby small object without a magnifying glass or a microscope, the size of the object depends on the viewing distance.
 Under normal lighting conditions (light source ~ 1000 lumens at height 600–700 mm, viewing angle ~ 35 degrees) the angular size recognized by naked eye will be round 1 arc minute = 1/60 degrees = 0.0003 radians.
-At a viewing distance of 16" = ~ 400 mm, which is considered a normal reading distance in the US, the smallest object resolution will be ~ 0.116 mm.
+At a viewing distance of 16", or ~400 mm, which is considered a normal reading distance in the US, the smallest object resolution will be ~ 0.116 mm.
 For inspection purposes laboratories use a viewing distance of 200–250 mm, which gives the smallest size of the object recognizable to the naked eye of ~0.058–0.072 mm (58–72 micrometers).
 The accuracy of a measurement ranges from 0.1 to 0.3 mm and depends on the experience of the observer.
 The latter figure is the usual positional accuracy of faint details in maps and technical plans.